iQuerz/iQScript/README.md

 ## //TODO:
 - Add a hotkey for a gui with all the hotkeys (context menu)
 - Add an easily editable programs blacklist for select hotkeys
 - V3.0 Installer with easily expandable code
+- Licence
+- Automated updates, or at least something with a bit smoother experience

 Any thoughts or suggestions are more than welcome.
 If you like my work, I have another repository dedicated to running powershell by f12 key with additional fancy stuff.